-(a) Where an employee is directed by the Employer to attend a staff meeting during his/her working hours, the employee shall be compensated at his/her regular hourly rate for the time spent in such attendance.

-(b) Employees shall be entitled to claim overtime pay for such attendance as (a) above where time spent in the meeting results in the employees working more than their regularly scheduled shift or more hours than their regularly scheduled workweek.
+- (a) Where an employee is directed by the Employer to attend a staff meeting during their working hours, the employee shall be compensated at their regular hourly rate for the time spent in such attendance. - (b) Employees shall be entitled to claim overtime pay for such attendance as (a) above where time spent in the meeting results in the employees working more than their regularly scheduled shift or more hours than their regularly scheduled workweek.